 All 50 states have enacted move over laws, which are laws that mandate that other drivers move over and slow down when emergency and police vehicles are approaching.
 These laws also require drivers who are passing emergency or police vehicles that have stopped on the sides of the road to change lanes in most of the states.
-The emergency vehicle lights and police lights signal other motorists that they need to follow the move over laws.
+The emergency vehicle lights, led warning light bar, and police lights signal other motorists that they need to follow the move over laws.

 How the move over laws work